Conagra buying Pinnacle Foods in $10.9 billion deal

 The deal is targeted to close by the end of the year.
 It still needs approval from Pinnacle shareholders.

-Pinnacle’s stock fell 2.7 percent in premarket trading, while Conagra’s shares rose slightly.
+Pinnacle’s stock fell nearly 4 percent in premarket trading, while Conagra’s shares declined 7.1 percent.